 Multiple GPUs (vertical scaling)

 The number of GPUs used per replica is specified by passing the --accelerator-count flag.
-Increasing the world size will increase the generation speed, time-to-first-token, and maximum QPS for your deployment, however the scaling is sub-linear.
+Increasing the accelerator count will increase the generation speed, time-to-first-token, and maximum QPS for your deployment, however the scaling is sub-linear.
 The default value for most models is 1 but may be higher for larger models that require sharding.

 Choosing hardware type

 By default, a deployment will use NVIDIA A100 80 GB GPUs.
-You can also deploy using NVIDIA H100 80 GB GPUs by passing the --accelerator-type flag.
+You can also deploy using NVIDIA H100 80 GB or AMD MI300X GPUs by passing the --accelerator-type flag.
+Valid values for --accelerator-type are:

 Optimizing your deployments

-To update a deployment and disable this option, pass --long-prompt=false.
+To update a deployment to disable this option, pass --long-prompt=false.

 Additional optimization options are available through our enterprise plan.